Wise Stores

 Wise Stores was a department store chain located in Eastern Canada.
-It was founded in 1930 in Montreal by Alex Wise and constituted on March 31, 1949, as Wise Stores inc. It expanded outside of Quebec by opening its first stores in the Maritimes provinces in 1986 and eventually Ontario in 1988.
+It was founded in 1930 in Montreal by Alex Wise.

+By October 1988, the company had 28 stores and acquired 15 Continental outlets in eastern Quebec, New Brunswick and Ontario to bring to 43 the total number of Wise locations.

 In 1992, the company acquired the even longer running and competitor Peoples department stores from British retailer Marks & Spencer.
 Under the terms of the purchase, the Wise and Peoples chains could not completely merge until the outstanding balance owed to Marks & Spencer for the transaction had completely been paid in full.
 Because of this restriction, Peoples was instead operated as a subsidiary of Wise.

 Wise was basically a discount department retailer with store dimensions averaging those of Hart, Greenberg and Peoples; in contrast to the larger-sized Zellers, Woolco and Kmart.
-Wise created in June 1993 a larger liquidation stores chain under the banner Wizmart.
+Wise launched in June 1993 the chain Wizmart, a wholesale concept specialized in the sales of good derived from bankruptcies and closings.
 At its peak, the company operated five divisions: Wise Stores inc. (48 stores), Peoples Stores inc. (178 stores), Wizmart, KLHR Liquidation, and NRMA.

-In 1994, the company shuttered 13 underperforming Wise and Wizmart stores.
+On December 15, 1994, the company announced the shuttering of 13 Wise and Wizmart stores.
+The announcement would leave the Wizmart division with only location.